dominicparga/osmgraphing/README.md

 # osmgraphing

-Goal of this student project is parsing [openstreetmap][web_openstreetmap] data to calculate traffic routes on it.
+Goal of this student project is parsing [openstreetmap][www_openstreetmap] data to calculate traffic routes on it.

 ## News